Tennessee Medicaid Definition

 How to Apply for Tennessee Medicaid

-Seniors wishing to apply for TennCare can do so online at TennCare Connect, via the phone by calling 855-259-0701, or by submitting a completed paper application.
+Seniors wishing to apply for TennCare can do so online at TennCare Connect, via the phone by calling 855-259-0701, or by submitting a completed paper application (towards the bottom of the webpage).
 Persons can also apply in person at their local DHS office.
 Elderly individuals who already receive TennCare benefits, but wish to receive long-term services and supports via CHOICES, should contact their TennCare health plan.
 Seniors who would like to receive services via CHOICES, but are not TennCare recipients, should contact their local AAAD (Area Agency on Aging and Disability) office.
 Persons can also call their Long-Term Services & Supports Help Desk at 877-224-0219 for questions and assistance.

 Prior to submitting a Medicaid application in Tennessee, it is imperative that seniors are certain that all eligibility requirements (as discussed above) for the program in which they are applying are met.
 Persons who have excess income and / or assets, or are uncertain if they meet the eligibility criteria, should seriously consider Medicaid planning for the best chance of acceptance into a Medicaid program.
 For general information about the long-term care Medicaid application process, click here.